 many chatty configurations of $v_*$.
 However, according to Lemma~\ref{lem:exists_quiet} and Fact~\ref{cl:num_feasible}, strictly less than $\frac{1}{8} (n^{1/k}+1)!$ configurations can be chatty, providing a contradiction. \end{proof}

-\begin{lemma} Given the partial ID assignment $I$, a uniformly at random sampled configuration for $v_*$ is chatty with probability at least $\frac{1}{4}$. \end{lemma} \begin{proof} Let $X$ be the set of IDs guaranteed by Lemma~\ref{lem:chatty_crucial}.
-Define $\rho_x$ to be the corresponding quiet configuration for $x \in X$.
-Combining Lemmas~\ref{lem:swapped} and \ref{lem:always_send} tells us that a message is sent on the edge connecting $v_*$ to the node with ID $x$ in $G[\rho']$, where $\rho'$ is any configuration such that there exists some $u' \in \bar{C}_{\rho_x}$ with $\rho'(u') = x$.
-Informally, this means that $\rho'$ can be any configuration where one of the neighbors of $v_*$ that were non-communicating (in $G[\rho_x]$) has ID $x$ in $G[\rho']$.
+\begin{lemma} Given the partial ID assignment $I$, a uniformly at random sampled configuration for $v_*$ is chatty with probability at least $\frac{1}{4}$. \end{lemma} \begin{proof} Let $X$ be the set of IDs guaranteed by Lemma~\ref{lem:chatty_crucial}, and recall that $\rho_x$ refers to the corresponding quiet configuration for $x \in X$.
+Now, consider any configuration $\rho$ such that there exists some $u \in \bar{C}_{\rho_x}$ with $\rho(u) = x$.
+Informally, this means that $\rho$ can be any configuration where one of the neighbors of $v_*$ that were non-communicating in $G[\rho_x]$ has ID $x$ in $G[\rho]$.
+Combining Lemmas~\ref{lem:swapped} and \ref{lem:always_send} tells us that a message is sent on the edge connecting $v_*$ to the node with ID $x$ in $G[\rho]$.
 We now use this observation to derive a lower bound on the probability that there is a message sent between the node with ID $x$ and $v_*$ in the execution on $G[\rho]$, where configuration $\rho$ is sampled uniformly at random, conditioned on the partial ID assignment $I$.
 We obtain